Rafael1s/Deep-Reinforcement-Learning-Algorithms/README.md

-## Deep Reinforcement Learning Nanodegree Algorithms
+## Deep Reinforcement Learning Algorithms

 Here you can find several projects dedicated to the Deep Reinforcement Learning methods.
 The projects are deployed in the matrix form: **[env x model]**, where **env** is the environment